top of page

 Biography

-Silvia Verges is a ballet teacher and choreographer based in Helsinki, Finland.
-She is a former dancer from Ballet de Euskadi in Spain, Compañía Nacional de Danza in Mexico and Nationaltheater Mannheim in Germany.
+Silvia Verges is a ballet teacher and choreographer.
+She is a former dancer from Ballet de Euskadi in Spain, Compañía Nacional de Danza in México and Nationaltheater Mannheim in Germany.
+She has also performed and choreographed in many independent projects and dance festivals internationally.

 02.jpg